Celebrate Diversity

 This page is updated regularly.
 Please, stay a while, find something new, and share this page with others you know.

-In 2021, Arab American Heritage Month became federally recognized and in July of the same year, Oregon became the second state to permanently recognized Arab American Heritage Month.
+In 2021, Arab American Heritage Month became federally recognized and in July of the same year, Oregon became the second state to permanently recognize Arab American Heritage Month.
 The City of Lake Oswego honors the contributions and celebrates our local community of Arab Americans.

 Learn more about Arab American Heritage Month!